NHSDigital/patient-switching-adaptors-mapping-documentation/observations/README.md

 ###### Physical Quantity

-When a `valueQuantity.comparator` is not provided then the result value will be `xsi:type='PQ"`.
+When a `valueQuantity.comparator` is not provided then the result will be a value with `xsi:type='PQ"`.

 When `valueQuantity.system` is provided with a value of `http://unitsofmeasure.org` then the result value will be
 ```xml